Brazilian Australians: Two waves of immigration

-There has also been an influx of Brazilian students who have come to attend Australian universities.
-These students come independent of their families on study visas, and usually go home after completion of their studies.
-Brazilians have become the largest source of international student enrollments in Australia outside of Asia.
+There has also been an influx of Brazilian students who have come to attend Australian colleges and universities.
+These students come independent of their families on study visa.
+Some go home after completion of their studies, while others settle in Australia permantly.
+Brazilians have become the largest source of international student enrollments in Australia outside of Europe and Asia.

-Demographics and Statistics
+Demographics and statistics

-According to the 2021 Census conducted by the Australian Board of Statistics, there were approximately 51,000 people living in Australia who identified as being of Brazilian origin.
-This was a +200% growth 2011.
+As of the 2021 Census, there are approximately 46,720 people in Australia who were born in Brazil, and around 24,377 people who claimed Brazilian ancestry, making the total number of people with Brazilian connections in Australia approximately 71,097.

-Brazil is a country home to various ethnic groups, but the largest ancestries reported in the 2021 census aside from the general 'Brazilian' response were Italian and Portuguese.
+Brazil is a country home to various ethnic and racial groups, but the largest ancestries reported in the 2021 census aside from the general 'Brazilian' response were Japanese, Italian, Lebanese, and Portuguese.